minhhoit/yacms/docs/user-accounts.rst

 ========

 Profiles are implemented via the :ref:`ACCOUNTS_PROFILE_MODEL` setting.
-With :mod:`mezzanine.accounts` installed, you can create a profile model in one of your apps, with each of the profile fields defined, as well as a related field to Django's user model.
+With :mod:`Yacms.accounts` installed, you can create a profile model in one of your apps, with each of the profile fields defined, as well as a related field to Django's user model.
 For example suppose we wanted to capture bios and dates of birth for each user::